 The reconciliation of movements in borrowings to the cash flow statement is set out in note 17.
 Movements in lease liabilities are set out in note in note 19.
-This includes the recognition of a new building lease and other assets as right of use assets and a corresponding lease liability, amounting to £642,000.

-Other significant non-cash movements relate to the equity consideration paid on the acquisition of certain subsidiaries, further details are set out in note 22.
+Other significant non-cash movements relate to the equity consideration paid on the acquisition of Romar Process Engineering Limited, further details are set out in note 22.

-Notes to the consolidated financial statements for the period ended 31 March 2020
+Notes to the consolidated financial statements for the period ended 31 March 2021